mzusin/toolcool-range-slider/README.md

 - Any number of sliders on one page.
 - Supports two (and more) pointers **overlap**, pointers **max** and **min** distance.
 - Supports range dragging.
+- The functionality of the library can be extended using plugins.
+- The library core is 27 KB minified or 9 KB compressed (GZip).

 ## Table of contents
 - [Basic usage](#basic-usage)